 And you… have you observed other major changes?

 Photo: Anna Bauer

-I am in charge of Orange Business Services' blogs since January 2011 as community manager in communication department.
+I am in charge of Orange Business' blogs since January 2011 as community manager in communication department.
 For any question, I am here !! @virginietran1 or on linked in :)

 Edit from the Orange Business team: Virginie left the Orange Group since she wrote her last posts.